Jintekki/nanDeck_CompileCardBuilder/README.md

 ## How do I use the script?
 1. Download [nanDeck](https://nandeck.com/old-versions) if you have not already.
 It is free to download and use.
 2. Fill out the **Compile.xlsx** [spreadsheet](Main/NEW_PROTOCOL/Compile.xlsx) with information about the cards and protocol.
 Click [here](#Spreadsheet) for information about how to fill out the spreadsheet.
+3. Once the spreadsheet is filled out, download it and place it at the root of the protocols folder.
+This file will be used to source the images used for the icon and background. **Ensure the name and extension match what is shown in the [example](Main/NEW_PROTOCOL) or the program will not work as intended.
+4. Source images
+  - Create or download images for the protocol and command cards backgrounds.
+These images will be sliced by the program.
+  - For the Command Cards Background:
+    - Ensure the aspect ratio is close to 4:5 or the image will be warped.
+Higher resolutions look nicer but are not necessary.

+  - For the Protocol Cards Background:
+    - Ensure the aspect ratio is close to 7:5 or the image will be warped.
+Higher resolutions look nicer but are not necessary.
+    - Rotate the final image 90 degrees clockwise.
+The protocol cards are sideways and the image will not be correct if not rotated.
+    - The loading side is the left and the compiled side is the right

 ## Spreadsheet